 This article assumes some prior knowledge about building LeadSimple forms, so if you haven't read the article on building basic forms yet, go check it out here before continuing.

-LeadSimple's form builder also allows you to customize placement, colors, what causes your form to display, and more.
+LeadSimple's form builder also allows you to customize when and where your form is displayed, as well as font, color, and image options to give your form more flare.
 We'll cover that in detail below.

 Step 1: Placement, Color, Images, Fonts and More

-and we'll update the colors to a nice red by clicking each color swatch (title, description and button) and moving the cursor to the red spectrum.
+We'll update the colors to green by clicking each color swatch (title, description and button) and moving the cursor to the green spectrum.
 We'll update the font as well using the Font Family dropdown.
 Finally, let's make the button full width by selecting that option from the Button Alignment dropdown.
 Now let's take a look at the preview panel.

 Our form is looking great!

 Images can make your lead magnet form even more attractive and professional looking and LeadSimple provides support for those as well.
 If you have some kind of image or graphic which illustrates the content you're offering, this is a great place to use it.
 To add an image, move your mouse into the settings panel and scroll down to the image settings section.

 Next, click upload and select the image you want to use from your computer.
 By default, the image will appear on the top of your form.

 We'll move our image to the left by selecting that option in the Image settings section.